-Network development services revenue for the year ended December 31, 2001 was \$349.8 million, an increase of \$110.2 million from the year ended December 31, 2000.
-The significant growth in revenues during 2001 resulted primarily from increased volume related to construction management, antennae and line installation and related collocation services, and tower site maintenance.
-The increase was also driven by a full year of revenue in 2001 related to acquisitions consummated in 2000, primarily a steel fabrication business.
-These increases were partially offset by decreases in revenue related to radio frequency engineering services.
+Network development services revenue for the year ended December 31, 2001 was \$223.9 million, an increase of \$65.7 million from the year ended December 31, 2000.
+The significant growth in revenues during 2001 resulted primarily from increased volume related to construction management, antennae and line installation and related collocation services and tower site maintenance.